evanxephon/faceswapinCycleGAN/README.md

 Anyway, I still make this project because my master dissertation is about it, I need an implementation made by myself:)
 # the face swap things
 I think my project is mainly about three topics:
-* 1.neural style transfer.
+* 1.Neural Style Transfer.
 * 2.Deepfake.
 * 3.CycleGAN.
 # to be continued